Kinto/kinto/cliquet_docs/reference/configuration.rst

 Basically, this will add both ``Cache-Control: max-age=3600`` and ``Expire: <server datetime + 1H>`` response headers to the ``GET`` responses.

+If setting is set to ``0``, then the resource follows the default behaviour.

 CORS